Posts

 TSH® Blue: Designed by Tenaris, TSH® Blue connections utilize a proprietary double shoulder design and a high-performance thread profile, providing excellent fatigue resistance and ease of make-up in critical drilling applications.

-Grant Prideco™ XT® Connection: Engineered by NOV, XT® connections incorporate a unique metal-to-metal seal and a robust thread form, ensuring superior torque capacity and resistance to galling, thereby extending the operational life of the connection.
+Grant Prideco™ XT® Connection: Engineered by NOV, XT® connections incorporate a unique metal-to-metal seal and a robust thread form, ensuring superior torque capacity and resistance to galling, thereby extending the connection’s operational life.

 Hunting Seal-Lock® Connection: Featuring a metal-to-metal seal and a unique thread profile, the Seal-Lock® connection by Hunting is renowned for its superior pressure resistance and reliability in both onshore and offshore drilling operations.